SobolGaming/Trivianator/README.md

    * `docker volume create -o type=none -o o=bind -o device=/opt/mediafiles media_files_data`

 4) ### Docker Build
-   The following commands builds all the docker containers and then instantiates them for a running system.<br>
+   The following command builds all the docker containers and then instantiates them for a running system.
-   `docker-compose -f local.yml up` <br>
+   `docker-compose -f local.yml up`
    When complete, your site will be hosted on `http://127.0.0.1:8000`

 5) ### Running Django Management Commands
    To run any `python manage.py <CMD>` like you would typically, you need to:

-    Find the django container ID using: `docker ps`

-    Enter the django container using: `docker exec -it <CONTAINER_ID> /bin/bash`

-    Source the entrypoint file: `source /entrypoint`

-    Run the command: `python manage.py <CMD>`
+   Find the django container ID using: `docker ps` Enter the django container using: `docker exec -it <CONTAINER_ID> /bin/bash` Source the entrypoint file: `source /entrypoint` Run the command: `python manage.py <CMD>`

 6) ### For production standup
    In production you would need to `django python manage.py makemigrations` and `django python manage.py migrate`.